-- Face shield with chemical goggles if working on Acid Plant jobs with corrosive solution present, along with approved acid resistant PPE. - Hard Hats will be ANSI approved.
+- ANSI Approved Eye Protection with Side shields - Face shield with chemical goggles if working on Acid Plant jobs with corrosive solution present, along with approved acid resistant suits. - Hard Hats will be ANSI approved.
 They shall be fitted with reflective tape / devices for visibility purposes. - Safety Footwear Safety toe to ANSI Standard with integral Metatarsal protection - Clothing.
 Industrial clothing which fully covers the legs and arms, and is of high visibility with reflective stripes for the upper body.
 Long sleeved garments are required to be fully down. - A high visibility vest may be used as a substitute for a shirt with reflective stripes. - Gloves appropriate to the task being performed.